 The Bargaining Environment in 2022

 After more than a year of unprecedented challenges, Canada’s economy is starting to recover.
 Employment has returned to pre-pandemic levels and wages are improving.
 But how will fiscal uncertainty, labour shortages, and growing unionization affect labour relations in 2022?

 Part 1 includes our economic forecast, projected wage increases for both unionized and non-unionized organizations, and a breakdown by sectors, industries, and regions, as well as insights on the union–management climate for 2022.

 The compensation data and negotiation topics come from the Conference Board’s annual Compensation Planning Outlook survey, in which 363 Canadian organizations (192 unionized) participated during the summer of 2021.

 Part 2 includes our analysis of how unions and employers are navigating the future of work.
 We note that wages will continue be a top priority at the bargaining table, as will equity, diversity, and inclusion initiatives and the potential displacement of workers by automation and technology.

 The top negotiation priorities were identified through 14 interviews conducted by The Conference Board of Canada with representatives from unions and employers in the fall of 2021.
 The interview revealed that while many of 2022’s key bargaining issues will remain consistent with past years, both employers and unions are focusing more closely on how new workplace practices adopted during the pandemic might become part of the future of work.

 Critical intelligence in the war for talent.
-We prepare you and your organization for the workforce of today and tomorrow.
+Our Complete Access Human Resources package prepares you and your organization for the workforce of today and tomorrow.